Lemoncode/nextjs-typescript-by-sample/README.md

 - Navigating to anoterh pages passing parameters via query string.
 - Creating clean urls (seo friendly).

-Topics that will be covered in future sample:
+Topics that will be covered in future examples:

+- Debugging.
+- Deploying.
+- Styling.
+- Redux support.

 # About Lemoncode